OkabeRintarouBeta/openmesh-challenge3/README.md

   - **Chart.js and React-Chartjs-2**: For data visualization (line and pie charts).
   - **Material-UI**: For styling and layout components.
 - **Backend**:
-  - Please refer to our backend repo here.
+  - Please refer to our backend repo [here](https://github.com/OkabeRintarouBeta/openmesh-challege3-backend) for more info.

 ## Setup and Installation